lwvmobile/dsd-fme/README.md

 ![DSD-FME](https://github.com/lwvmobile/dsd-fme/blob/pulseaudio/dsd-fme2.png)

 ### Example Usage and Note!
-`dsd` or `./dsd` may need to be used in your usage, depending on if you are running it from the build folder, or if you have run make install.
+`dsd-fme` or `./dsd-fme` may need to be used in your usage, depending on if you are running it from the build folder, or if you have run make install.
 You will need to tweak the examples to your particular usage.
-Users can always check `dsd -h`  for help and all command line switches to use.
+Users can always check `dsd-fme -h`  for help and all command line switches to use.

-`dsd` is all you need to run for pulse input, pulse output, and auto detect for DMR, P25P1, D-STAR, and X2-TDMA decoding.
+`dsd-fme` is all you need to run for pulse input, pulse output, and auto detect for DMR, P25P1, D-STAR, and X2-TDMA decoding.
 To use other decoding methods which cannot be auto detected, please use the following command line switches.
 Make sure to route audio into and out of DSD-FME using pavucontrol and virtual sinks as needed.

 ```
 -fi NXDN48